 Areas and Activities of Metropolitan Significance.
-A program, resource, or issue, affecting or arising from the orderly, efficient and environmentally sound development of the region, that can be factually demonstrated to require a coordinated multijurisdictional response.
+A program, area or activity, having significant impact upon the orderly and responsible development of the metropolitan area that can benefit from a coordinated multi-jurisdictional response under ORS 268.390.

 Beneficial Use Standards.
 Under Oregon law, specific uses of water within a drainage basin deemed to be important to the ecology of that basin as well as to the needs of local communities are designated as "beneficial uses".
 Hence, "beneficial use standards" are adopted to preserve water quality or quantity necessary to sustain the identified beneficial uses.